JulienChebance/servedirectory/README.md

 ```

 ## Secured server
 The certificate must be named `cert.pem`.
-If the certificate is signed by a certificate authority, the cert.pem file should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.
+If the certificate is signed by a certificate authority, the `cert.pem` file should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.
 The private key must be named `key.pem`.
-Both files must be located in the same folder as servedirectory.
+Both files must be located in the same folder as _servedirectory_.

 ## License